microsoft/AzureTipsAndTricks/blog/tip91.md

 ---
 type: post
-title: "Azure Tips and Tricks Part 91 - Part 2 - Implementing Azure Search with SQL Server"
+title: "Tip 91 - Part 2 - Implementing Azure Search with SQL Server"
 excerpt: "Learn how to implement Azure Search with SQL Server"
 tags: [azure, windows, portal, cloud, developers, tipsandtricks]
 date: 2018-02-05 17:00:00
 ---

-## Implementing Azure Search with SQL Server and ASP.NET MVC
+#### Implementing Azure Search with SQL Server and ASP.NET MVC

 In this series I'll cover Azure Search, SQL Server and putting it all together in a ASP.NET MVC web app.
 The complete list can be found below: